-Requirements Credit Hours s: 30
+Requirements Credit Hours: 30

+MGMT 5723 Leadership and Management

-MGMT 5723 Overview of the Energy Industry 3
+in the Energy Industry 3

-ELAW 5703 Legal and Ethical Environment of the
+ELAW 5703 Legal and Ethical Environment

-Energy Industry 3

-MGMT 5713 Strategic Leadership of the Organization 3
+of the Energy Industry 3

 MGMT 6743 Internal and External Communication

 in the Energy Industry 3

+ELAW 5453 Negotiation and Dispute Resolution 3

 ACCT 5593 Accounting for Managers in Energy Business 3

-FIN 5303 Financial Strategy for Decision Making 3

 ECON 6213 Energy Economics 3

+FIN 5303 Financial Strategy and Decision Making 3

 MGMT 6713 Energy Operations Management 3

 MGMT 5733 Essentials of Oil and Gas Legal Principles 3

-FIN 6373 Financing Energy Development 3
+FIN 6373 Energy Management Capstone Experience 3

-M.S. in Energy Management Admission Requirements
+M.S. in Energy Managemen Admission Requirements

-- Bachelor's Degree with a cumulative GPA of 3.00 or above. - Minimum of two years of relevant work experience preferred. - 500- to 750-word personal statement addressing your background in the energy industry, business experience, and purpose for seeking the degree. - Two letters of recommendation from employers/ supervisors. - Qualifying GMAT/GRE score (score may be waived based on work experience and academic performance). - Transcripts will be evaluated on an individual basis. - Professional resume. - International students must satisfy English proficiency requirement with a 92 or higher iBT TOEFL score.
+- Bachelor's degree with a cumulative GPA of 3.00 or above. - Minimum of two years of relevant work experience preferred. - 500- to 750-word personal statement addressing your background in the energy industry, business experience, and purpose for seeking the degree. - Two letters of recommendation from employers/ supervisors. - Qualifying GMAT/GRE score (score may be waived based on work experience and academic performance). - Transcripts will be evaluated on an individual basis. - · Professional resume. - International students must satisfy English proficiency requirement with a 92 or higher iBT TOEFL score.